raghavam/raghavam.github.io/awards-activities.md

 ---
 layout: page
-title: Honors and Awards
+title: Awards and Recognition
 share: false
 ---

 * Invited to present at the 6th student workshop on Cloud and Data Services  organized by IBM T.J Watson Research Center, NY.
 December 3-4, 2015.
 * Invited to attend NSF Data Science workshop 2015 at the University of Washington, Seattle.
 August 5-7, 2015.
 * Awarded Amazon AWS Research grant for a period of 2 years.
-* Awarded Microsoft Azure Research grant for a period of 1 year.
+* Awarded Microsoft Azure Research grant for a period of 1.5 year.
+* News article on my visit to University of Huddersfield appeared on the news of University of Huddersfield and Wright State University.
 * Travel awards for ISWC 2015, AAAI 2015, ISWC 2014, ISWC 2012, RR 2012, and DL 2010.
 * Spot award at CA Technologies.